- Explore the Kathmandu Valley and a trio of sacred sites

 Day 10: Drive from Lo Manthang to Yara, Trek to Luri Gompa

 From Yara, you'll begin the next leg of your trek descending back to the Puyang Khola on a narrow trail; you'll head east past fantastic, sculpted canyons where you can see the remains of a network of ancient caves.
-About two hours later, you'll reach the amazing Luri Gompa and its complex of caves, some of which are accessible.
+About two hours later, you'll reach the amazing Luri Gompa and its complex caves, some of which are accessible.

 On the way back, you'll take the high trail through the interesting village of Ghara, surrounded by terraced fields, before returning to Yara.